altcnews/bitmex-delta-server/README.md

 ### Usage

+Choose between installing dependencies manually or executing with a docker container.

+#### Manual

 Usage of this server requires [installing Node.JS](https://nodejs.org/download/).
 Be sure you have at least Node 6.x or later.
 On most Linux distributions, you can download via the [NodeSource PPA](https://github.com/nodesource/distributions#installation-instructions).